Starslayerx/nvim/README.md

 ## other plugs
 - [kite](https://www.kite.com/)
-An ai code completion engine.It supports a lot of editor and IDE.
+An ai code completion engine.It supports a lot of editors and IDE.